doreenhii/noetherPerception/brainstorm.md

 <blockquote>
 	Documenting attempts of linking perception to Noether's theorem.
 	<br /><br />
 	Where do we stand?
 What are the challenges ahead?
 What can we learn from the history of Physics?
-Can we follow the same steps to arrive at a set of equations which describe human perception?
+Can we follow the same steps to arrive at a set of equations to describe human perception?
 </blockquote>

 <p>